What is special with RonDB#

 Non-blocking 2PC transaction protocol#

 RonDB uses a two-phase commit protocol.
-The research literature talks about this protocol as a blocking protocol.
-Our variant of this protocol is non-blocking.
-The problem is that a transaction has a coordinator role.
-The problem is what to do at crashes of the coordinator role.
+The research literature talks about this protocol as a blocking protocol because data nodes can be blocked waiting for a crashed transaction coordinator to decide on commit or abort.

-RonDB have a protocol to take over the transaction coordinator role for a crashed node.
+RonDB’s variant of this protocol is non-blocking because it has a takeover protocol in the event of a crashed transaction coordinator/node.
 The state of the transaction coordinator is rebuilt in the new transaction coordinator by asking the transaction participants about the state of all ongoing transactions.
-We use this take over protocol to decide on either abort or commit of each transaction that belonged to the crashed node.
+We use this takeover protocol to decide on either abort or commit for each transaction that belonged to the crashed node.
 Thus there is no need to wait for the crashed node to come back.

 The protocol is recursive such that the transaction coordinator role can handle multiple node failures until the entire cluster fails.

 Thus there are no blocking states in our two-phase commit protocol.
-Normally a node failure is handled within a second or two or less than this unless large transactions was ongoing at crash time.
+Normally a node failure is handled within less than 1-2 seconds unless large transactions were ongoing at crash time.

 Global checkpoints#

-RonDB uses a method called Network Durable transactions, this means that when a transaction is acknowledged towards the API we know that the transaction is safe on several computers.
+RonDB uses a method called Network Durable transactions.
+This means that when a transaction is acknowledged towards the API we know that the transaction is safe on several computers.
 It is however not yet safe on durable media (e.g. hard drive, SSD, NVMe or persistent memory).
+Avoiding persisting directly to durable media is a very important optimization to achieve very low latency and high throughput.

-There is a number of limitations on this support, the EXPLAIN command in MySQL will give a good idea about what will be used and some reasons why the pushdown of the joins to the data nodes doesn't work (pushing down joins to data nodes enables the query to be automatically parallelised).
+There are several limitations to this support, the EXPLAIN command in MySQL will give a good idea about what will be used and some reasons why the pushdown of the joins to the data nodes doesn’t work (pushing down joins to data nodes enables the query to be automatically parallelized).

 Interestingly the MySQL Server can divide a large join into several parts where one part is pushed to the data node and another part is executed from the MySQL Server using normal single-table reads.